 Instead, this type of pop-up allows you to have one more chance to encourage your visitor to convert.

 The best thing to do is A/B test this first to make sure it works for your audience.
-In fact, we’d recommend A/B testing most changes that you’re making to your landing pages.
+In fact, we’d recommend A/B testing most changes including pop-up design, location, and options, that you’re making to your landing pages.

 We found that landing pages without A/B tests have an average conversion rate of 1.7%, while landing pages running tests have a conversion rate of 2.6%.
 Converting 50% more visitors could be huge for your business.